Sruthi90400/Measuring-the-pulse-of-prosperity-An-index-of-an-economic-freedom-analysis/README.md

 | `Public Debt (% of GDP)`     | Public debt as a percentage of GDP                                      |

+🔹 Economic Freedom

+How easy it is for people and businesses to make economic decisions without too much government control.
+This includes freedom to own property, trade, invest, work, and start businesses.

+🏠 Property Rights

+The legal right to own, use, or sell things like land, houses, or businesses.
+Strong property rights mean no one (including the government) can take your property without a legal reason.

+⚖️ Judicial Effectiveness

+How well the court system works.
+If courts are fair, quick, and honest, people trust the legal system.
+This helps businesses and individuals feel secure.

+🧾 Government Integrity

+Whether a government is honest or corrupt.
+High integrity means government officials don’t take bribes, follow laws, and act fairly.

+💰 Tax Burden

+How much people and businesses have to pay in taxes.
+It includes:

+Income Tax: What individuals pay from their salary.

+Corporate Tax: What companies pay on profits.

+Tax Burden as % of GDP: How much tax a country collects compared to its total economy.

+🏛️ Government Spending

+How much money the government spends on things like healthcare, education, defense, etc. High spending is okay if it’s used wisely, but overspending can cause debt.

+📉 Fiscal Health

+How well a government manages its money.
+Good fiscal health means it doesn’t borrow too much and can pay its bills.

+🏢 Business Freedom

+How easy it is to open and run a business.
+Fewer rules, less paperwork, and faster approvals mean better business freedom.

+👷 Labor Freedom

+How flexible the job market is.
+It includes things like:

+How easy it is to hire or fire workers

+If there are rules about minimum wage or work hours

+💵 Monetary Freedom

+Whether people can trust the country’s money.
+It includes:

+Stable prices (low inflation)

+No unfair price controls (like fixing prices by law)

+🌍 Trade Freedom

+How easily a country can trade with others.
+Fewer taxes on imports/exports and fewer restrictions mean more trade freedom.

+📈 Investment Freedom

+How easy it is for people or businesses to invest their money, either in their own country or abroad.
+A country with high investment freedom doesn’t have many rules blocking investors.

+🏦 Financial Freedom

+How open and competitive a country’s banking and finance system is.
+People can borrow, save, and invest easily, and the government doesn’t control banks too much.

+🌐 GDP (Gross Domestic Product)

+The total value of all goods and services produced in a country in one year.
+It’s a basic measure of a country’s economy.

+👥 GDP per Capita

+GDP divided by the number of people in a country.
+It shows how much economic value each person creates, on average.

+💸 PPP (Purchasing Power Parity)

+A way to compare countries by adjusting for the cost of living.
+For example, $1 buys more in India than in the USA.
+PPP helps us understand the true value of money in different countries.

+📊 Inflation

+How much prices go up over time.
+If inflation is high, your money buys less.
+Low inflation is a sign of a healthy economy.

+📉 Unemployment

+The percentage of people who want to work but don’t have a job.
+Lower unemployment usually means a stronger economy.

+🌍 FDI (Foreign Direct Investment)

+When businesses or people from one country invest in another country.
+More FDI often means more jobs and growth.

+📉 Public Debt (% of GDP)

+How much money the government owes, compared to the size of its economy.
+Lower debt is usually better, but it depends on how the money is used.

 **Charts**

 🔹 Top 40 and Bottom Ranking Countries by Economic Freedom (2022)